metacademy/metacademy-application/README.md

         node -v

+>   Note: For Windows installation/requirements, please see the readme located in [/windows](/windows)

 ### Mac OSX and *nix

 1. create a top-level metacademy directory in a desired location, e.g. `mkdir -p ~/MyProjects/metacademy`